So let’s talk about the dress in more detail shall we? Whoa, not that much detail, I still want to surprise Matt when I walk down the aisle.

-My own personal relationship with my body image is chequered at the best of times and in the run up to wedding dress shopping it took a real nosedive and the reason behind this was definitely related to T1D.
+My own personal relationship with my body image is chequered at the best of times.
+In the run up to wedding dress shopping it took a real nosedive and the reason behind this was definitely related to T1D.

-How would I wear my pump on the day?
-How would I access my insulin pump?
+How would I wear my pump on the day and how would I access my insulin pump?
 How would I manage my diabetes?
 Could I manage to lose weight before the final dress fitting?
 Could I get back into being more active ahead of the wedding?

 - I stopped looking at pictures of dresses in magazines

-- I stopped watching Say Yes to The Dress
+- No more watching Say Yes to The Dress

 - I decided to choose my dress without allowing my pump to be a barrier

-- I spoke to my diabetes team about using a different insulin pump for my wedding
+- My diabetes team got involved about using a different insulin pump for my wedding

 - I wouldn’t choose a dress with the mind set “It’ll look better when I’ve lost some weight”

 So, I fell in love with a dress and I bought it almost a year ahead of my wedding date.
-I then needed to find a solution for my diabetes management on the wedding day and I was fortunate enough that Kaleido became a very real possibility for me.
-That first day, and pretty much every day since has seen me more invested in being more active, because I have so little baggage and don’t have to worry about what to wear to accommodate my pump.
+I then needed to find a solution for my diabetes management on the wedding day.
+I was fortunate enough that Kaleido became a very real possibility for me.
+That first day, and pretty much every day since has seen me more invested in being more active.
+Because I have so little baggage and don’t have to worry about what to wear to accommodate my pump.
 The temporary basal function is so easy to find and use that I’ve rarely forgotten to use it ahead of a walk or a swim.
-It’s all been so natural, I guess that’s what happens when you get to cut the literal ties that were binding you.
+It’s all been so natural.
+I guess that’s what happens when you get to cut the literal ties that were binding you.

-My first dress fitting came around a week after starting with Kaleido and I didn’t even think about having tech attached to me, a very different experience to buying my dress., where I needed to detach my pump.
-I also realised that I hadn’t spent a year worrying about my weight or starting an extreme workout plan that would take time away from my daughter and fiancé.
-Instead I’ve spent that year planning a wedding, making sure my diabetes management is catered for in a way that will enable me to just enjoy our wedding day and most importantly, I’ve learned to feel more at peace with the body I’m in.
+My first dress fitting came around a week after starting with Kaleido.
+I didn’t even think about having tech attached to me, a very different experience to buying my dress, where I needed to detach my pump.
+I also realised that I hadn’t spent a year worrying about my weight.
+Or starting an extreme workout plan that would take time away from my daughter and fiancé.
+Instead I’ve spent that year planning a wedding.
+And making sure my diabetes management is catered for in a way that will enable me to just enjoy our wedding day.
+Most importantly, I’ve learned to feel more at peace with the body I’m in.
 It’s mine, it’s not perfect, it may not be the prettiest, but it houses a person who loves and is very loved.
 What could matter more?